 Using bowls specifically designed to slow your dog down while eating and drinking can make a big difference.
 These bowls are built with obstacles your dog has to work around, which forces them to eat and drink more slowly and reduces the amount of air they ingest.

-Also, instead of feeding your dog one large meal a day, space them out into smaller meals and use a slow feed bowl.
+Also, instead of feeding your dog one large meal a day, space them out into smaller meals and use a slow feeder bowl* (Amazon Affiliate Link).
 This will help protect your dog’s stomach and ligaments over time to help manage the risk of Gastric Torsion as they get older.

 Monitor Water Intake